This set of VLSI Multiple Choice Questions & Answers (MCQs) focuses on “Device Modelling and Performance Estimation -1”.

 d) drain length to velocity

-Explanation: The transit time is given as the ratio of channel length to velocity and the carrier velocity can be further given as product of electric field and electron mobility.
+Explanation: The transit time is given as the ratio of channel length to velocity and the carrier velocity can be further given as the product of electric field and electron mobility.

 5. The average potential is given as